 The weighting file for elementary school students contains design information on the school level which is available from the sampling frame and covers the implicit stratification variables.
-These include Federal State ($stratum_imp2$), regional classification ($stratum_imp3$) and funding ($stratum_imp4$).7 The file also contains the cross-sectional weights for students participating in Wave 3 (w_t3) and Wave 4 (w_t4) as well as a longitudinal weight (w_t34) for this group as well as for students for whom an additional interview with one parent is available (w_t34).
+These include Federal State ($stratum_imp2$), regional classification ($stratum_imp3$) and funding ($stratum_imp4$).7 The file also contains the cross-sectional weights for students participating in Wave 3 (w_t3) as well as for students for whom an additional interview with one parent is available (w_t3).

 All kinds of weights are provided in a trimmed and standardized form, that is, weights are standardized in such a way that their mean is 1.

-6. Comments Regarding the Usage of Weights
+6. Comments regarding the Usage of Weights

-No general recommendations are at hand concerning the usage of design and nonresponse adjusted weights.
-Whether and how weights should be used depends on the analysis considered.
-While the use of weights is recommended in descriptive analysis, there are no general results available on how to use nonresponse adjusted design weights in statistical inference, see Rohwer (2011) for a general discussion.
-The use of weights may possibly help to highlight important features of the analysis under consideration, not least serving as a robustness check for the analysis performed.
-Generally, models have to be tested for their dependence on the sampling design.
+No general recommendation for the usage of sampling weights can be given.
+Whether and how weights have to be used depends on the problem to be studied.
+Commonly, it is recommended to apply sampling weights when conducting descriptive statistics.
+For analytical analysis, models have to be tested for their dependence on the sampling design.
 Concretely, this means that the user has to ensure that the way of sampling has no or only a negligible effect on the model results or/and that the sampling design is considered in the model definition adequately.
-A general description of how to test and account for the sampling design is given in Snijders and Bosker (2012, pp. 216-246), for example.
-Two possible strategies exist to include weights in the analysis.
-First, in the model-based approach, all variables employed for constructing the weights are included as explanatory variables into the model under consideration.
-In the second (design-based) approach design information and weights are directly included into the model.
-As a guideline, we recommend the first strategy.
-Here, it is advised to include all of the variables found to have significant effects on the participation propensities in the Waves (studies) yielding the samples used should be included as covariates in the analysis model.
+A general description of how to test and account for the sampling design is given in, for example, Snijders and Bosker (2012).
+As a guideline, we recommend to include all variables employed for constructing the (used set of) weights as explanatory variables into the model under consideration.